Chesterfield Inlet Historic Sites and Trails

 Throughout northern Canada the activity of the fur traders and whalers was followed by representatives of two major religious denominations; the Anglican and Roman Catholic churches.
 In eastern Canada, particularly the arctic region, missionaries followed the routes explored and exploited by the whalers, while inland and further to the west in the Mackenzie Valley the establishment of fur trade posts initiated the spread of Christianity.

-Inuit waiting to unload ship near the R.C.
-Mission buildings bayfront beach, 1955
+Inuit waiting to unload ship near the Roman Catholic Mission buildings bayfront beach, 1955

 Courtesy of Library and Archives Canada